top of page

 A closed herd

-Our cattle are bred, born, and raised from our own closed herd of cattle.
+The cows are bred, born, and raised from our own closed herd.
 Closed herd meaning we do not supplement our numbers with cattle from other farms (with the exception of rotating bulls to avoid inbreeding), so our beef is truely our own!

-Our bulls are kept with our cattle year-round, meaning we don't have a strict calving season.
-This gives us continual supply of steers of various ages and let's us schedule butcher dates monthly rather than seasonally or yearly.
+Bulls are kept with our girls year-round, meaning we don't have a strict calving season.
+This gives us continual supply of steers at various ages and let's schedule butcher dates monthly rather than seasonally or yearly.

 The Feed